MPES project management in the healthcare environment

 OBJECTIVES

-The aim is to train specialist health and environment managersin the fields of quality, hygiene, chemical risks and social responsibility, hygiene, chemical risks and corporate social responsibility AND to promote the employability of graduates through a combination of academic and and interactive teaching.
+The objective is to train executives who are specialists in corporate health and environmental management, operational in the fields of quality, safety, and the environment.in companies, who are operational in the fields of quality, hygiene, chemical risks, and social responsibility AND to promote the employability of graduates through academic and work-study training work-study programs, while offering interactive teaching.

 SPECIFIC KNOWLEDGE